-Figure 3: Register Organisation
+Figure 5: Register Organisation

-FIQ mode has seven banked registers mapped to R8-14 (R8\fiq-R14\fiq).
+FIQ mode has seven banked registers mapped to R8-14 (R8_fiq-R14_fiq).
 Many FIQ programs will not need to save any registers.
 User mode, IRQ mode, Supervisor mode, Abort mode and Undefined mode each have two banked registers mapped to R13 and R14.
 The two banked registers allow these modes to each have a private stack pointer and link register.
 Supervisor, IRQ, Abort and Undefined mode programs which require more than these two banked registers are expected to save some or all of the caller's registers (R0 to R12) on their respective stacks.
 They are then free to use these registers which they will restore before returning to the caller.
 In addition there are also five SPSRs (Saved Program Status Registers) which are loaded with the CPSR when an exception occurs.
 There is one SPSR for each privileged mode.

-Figure 4: Format of the Program Status Registers (PSRs)
+Figure 6: Format of the Program Status Registers (PSRs)

-The format of the Program Status Registers is shown in Figure 4: Format of the Program Status Registers (PSRs).
+The format of the Program Status Registers is shown in Figure 6: Format of the Program Status Registers (PSRs).
 The N, Z, C and V bits are the condition code flags.
 The condition code flags in the CPSR may be changed as a result of arithmetic and logical operations in the processor and may be tested by all instructions to determine if the instruction is to be executed.

 The I and F bits are the interrupt disable bits.
 The I bit disables IRQ interrupts when it is set and the F bit disables FIQ interrupts when it is set.
 The M0, M1, M2, M3 and M4 bits (M[4:0]) are the mode bits, and these determine the mode in which the processor operates.
 The interpretation of the mode bits is shown in Table 2: The Mode Bits.
-Not all combinations of the mode bits define a valid processor mode.
+Not all bit combinations define a valid processor mode.
 Only those explicitly described shall be used.
+The user should be aware that if any illegal value is programmed into the mode bits, M[4:0], the processor will enter an unrecoverable state.
+If this occurs, reset should be applied.

 The bottom 28 bits of a PSR (incorporating I, F and M[4:0]) are known collectively as the control bits.
-The control bits will change when an exception arises and in addition can be manipulated by software when the processor is in a privileged mode.
+These will change when an exception arises and in addition can be manipulated by software when the processor is in a privileged mode.
 Unused bits in the PSRs are reserved and their state shall be preserved when changing the flag or control bits.
 Programs shall not rely on specific values from the reserved bits when checking the PSR status, since they may read as one or zero in future processors.

-M[4:0] Mode Accessible register set 10000 usr PC, R14R0 CPSR 10001 fiq PC, R14_fiqR8_fiq, R7R0 CPSR, SPSR_fiq 10010 irq PC, R14_irqR13_irq, R12R0 CPSR, SPSR_irq 10011 svc PC, R14_svcR13_svc, R12R0 CPSR, SPSR_svc 10111 abt PC, R14_abtR13_abt, R12R0 CPSR, SPSR_abt 11011 und PC,R14_undR13_und,R12R0 CPSR, SPSR_und
+M [4:0] Mode Accessible register set 10000 User PC, R14R0 CPSR 10001 FIQ PC, R14_fiqR8_fiq, R7R0 CPSR, SPSR_fiq 10010 IRQ PC,R14_irqR13_irq,R12R0 CPSR, SPSR_irq 10011 Supervisor PC,R14_svcR13_svc,R12R0 CPSR, SPSR_svc 10111 Abort PC,R14_abtR13_abt,R12R0 CPSR, SPSR_abt 11011 Undefined PC,R14_undR13_und,R12R0 CPSR, SPSR_und